SocialCodeInc/ssh-ecs-run-task/README.md

 This winds up running an ssh command to run the docker container using the right image version and settings.

-	ssh -t user-registration-service-ecs-staging-i-9a13cd03 sudo docker run -it \
+	ssh -t user-registration-service-ecs-staging-i-9a13cd03 docker run -it \
-	     --rm -e 'DATABASE_NAME=audience_profile_service' user-registration-service:1.6.0 bash
+	     --rm -e 'DATABASE_NAME=audience_profile_service' [-e N1=V1 -e N2=V2 ...] user-registration-service:1.6.0 bash

 So why did `ps -ef` only show two processes?
 That's because these are the only process running inside the new docker container.

-Also notice that the environment variables such as $DATABASE_NAME have all be defined just like they are for the ecscompose-user-registration-service--alpha task.
+Also notice that the environment variables such as $DATABASE_NAME have all been defined just like they are for the ecscompose-user-registration-service--alpha task.

 Finally, notice that when we exited successfully and that the exit code **0** was set in shell **$?** variable, so we can tell that the command succeeded.

 ## Usage
-The --help option will give you the full usage information.
-Any options that are not recognized by ssh-ecs-run-task will be passed through to the `docker run` command
+The **--help** option will give you the full usage information.
+Any options that are not recognized by `ssh-ecs-run-task` will be passed through to the `docker run` command

 	USAGE: ssh-ecs-run-task [+e +v] --cluster <cluster-name> --task <task-name> --container <container-name> [docker options] -- command and options
 	Outputs command-line options and image for use with `docker run` to run